HKP-07/Static-and-Default-routing/README.md

 # Static-and-Default-routing
-This file include two routers in which basic configuration of Static and Default routing is done.
+This project include two routers in which basic configuration of Static and Default routing is done.